Evan Bush: Lower divisions

 Bush turned professional in 2009, and after failing to secure a professional contract with Seattle Sounders FC of Major League Soccer, signed to play with the Cleveland City Stars of the USL First Division.
 He made his professional debut on May 30, 2009, in a game against the Charleston Battery.

+Bush with Crystal Palace Baltimore in 2010.

 On February 18, 2010, Crystal Palace Baltimore announced the signing of Bush to a contract for the 2010 season.
-After spending the 2010 season with Crystal Palace Baltimore, Bush signed with Montreal Impact of the North American Soccer League on March 11, 2011.
+After spending the 2010 season with Crystal Palace Baltimore, Bush signed with the Montreal Impact of the North American Soccer League on March 11, 2011.
 Bush began the 2011 season as the backup goalkeeper to Bill Gaudette.
 After Gaudette sustained an injury, Bush was given the opportunity to play consistently.
 Throughout the remainder of the season, Bush earned two Defensive Player of the Week honors and one Player of the Month award.
 Bush was awarded the 2011 Golden Glove, which is given to the goalkeeper with the best goals-against average in the NASL, and finished the year with nine shutouts, including seven in the final 10 games of the season.